alainassaf/functions/README.md

 Get-XSVMcount.ps1 - Returns a total count of virtual machines for each XenServer poolmaster

 # Legal and Licensing
-The check-deedrive.ps1 script is licensed under the [MIT license][].
+The functions in this Github repository are licensed under the [MIT license][].

 [MIT license]: LICENSE.md